rccnw/azure-iac-demo/bicep/README.md

-## How resource-group-arm.bicep was created
+## How params.bicep was created

 1) The terraform script was run to deploy azure resources. (set vars as required first)

 2) In the created Azure resource group, select Automation export template.
 This displays an ARM script for all the resources in the resource group.

-3) copy the ARM script to a local file 'resource-group-arm.json'.
+3) copy the ARM script to a local file  e,g,:  'wu-rg-arm-template.json'.
+    > az bicep decompile --file wu-rg-arm-template.json

-4) perform az decompilation to create bicep file 'resource-group-arm.bicep':
+4) perform az decompilation to create bicep file

-    > az bicep decompile --file resource-group-arm.json

-az bicep decompile --file wu-rg-arm-template.json
+    > az bicep decompile --file wu-rg-arm-template.json

+    this will produce file:  wu-rg-arm-template.bicep

+5) rename 'wu-rg-arm-template.bicep'  to 'params.bicep' (if you want) to use as a starting point for further customizations

 # Issues

+## disclaimer
+ - below are warnings that were reported during the process.
+No changes were made based on these warning, but superficially everything seems to have worked

 In the Azure Portal resource group overview, selecting Automation/Export Template produces a json template, but also reports an error: